-For the spring semester, students write scripts with dialogue and shoot using the digital cinema rigs and lighting packages but with some key limitations-no more than three actors in three primary locations.
-The goal with this film is to refine their visual storytelling, develop character, write dialogue, and to concentrate on performance and directing styles.
-At the end of the post-production process, faculty will schedule a public screening and critique session for all student filmmakers.
+- For the spring semester, students write scripts with dialogue and shoot using the digital cinema rigs and lighting packages but with some key limitations-no more than three actors in three primary locations. - The goal with this film is to refine their visual storytelling, develop character, write dialogue, and to concentrate on performance and directing styles. - At the end of the post-production process, faculty will schedule a public screening and critique session for all student filmmakers.
 Date: TBA.
-IMPORTANT NOTE: You must successfully complete your MOS and sync sound films and receive a passing grade and participate in a public screening and feedback session for both films in order to be considered for a greenlight for your thesis film.